Alabes

 Alabes is a genus of clingfishes endemic to Australia along the coasts of the Indian and Pacific Oceans.

+Description

-They are small, eel-like fishes with narrow tapering bodies and small heads.
+Fishes in the genus Alabes are small, eel-like fishes with narrow tapering bodies and small heads.

+Distribution

+They are endemic to Australia along the coasts of the Indian and Pacific Oceans.

 Species

-The currently recognized species in this genus are:
+The currently recognised species in this genus are: